ThreePhaseCurrent/academic-reference/README.md

 # academic-reference
-The project was written as a college thesis in 2019.
+<strong>The project was written as a college thesis in 2019.
 Outdated Winforms technology is used.
+When I was developing this application, this was my first experience of developing applications of this scale.
+Therefore, the project has unsupported and unreadable code.</strong>

 <strong>The purpose of the system</strong> is to automate the duties of an employee of the training unit.
+<strong>This copy of the program is still used in college to automate work.</strong>
 <strong>For work, you need</strong> to install .NET Framework 4.0 and Word 2010.

 <strong>For all the functionality to work, you need</strong> to add the Additional programs folder to the Release directory.
 In it you need to create a Word folder and place the Word 2010 installer named Word_2010.exe there.
 If necessary, the program will prompt the user to install it.